ambite/metisfl/examples/quickstart-genai/README.md

 ## 👨‍💻 MetisFL Learner

-The main abstraction of the client is called MetisFL Learner.
 The MetisFL Learner is responsible for training the model on the local dataset and communicating with the server.
 Following the [class](https://github.com/NevronAI/metisfl/blob/main/metisfl/learner/learner.py) that must be implemented by the learner, we first start by the `get_weights` and `set_weights` methods.
 These methods are used by the Controller to get and set the model parameters.
 The `get_weights` method returns a list of numpy arrays and the `set_weights` method takes a list of numpy arrays as input.

 ```python
 def set_weights_helper(model, parameters):